browserengineering/book/book/visual-effects.md

 ```

 To draw just the outline, set the `Style` parameter of the `Paint` to
 `Stroke_Style`.
-Here "stroke" is a standard term refering to drawing
+Here "stroke" is a standard term referring to drawing
 along the border of some shape; the opposite is "fill", meaning
 filling in the interior of the shape: